RichardH92/Pigeon/README.md

 ## Synopsis

-Pigeon is a microservice for sending templated emails via a REST api.
+Pigeon is a microservice for sending template emails via a REST api.
 It runs on AWS and utilizes SES.

-## Code Example

-Show what the library does as concisely as possible, developers should be able to figure out **how** your project solves their problem by looking at the code example.
-Make sure the API you are showing off is obvious, and that your code is short and concise.

 ## Motivation

 Pigeon allows users to swap html templates without changing backend code.
-It allows other services to send a templated, automated email with a simple REST query.
+It allows other services to send a template, automated email with a simple REST query.

 ## Installation